-At every level of Shichida classes, there is always a numeracy component.
-This is also included for babies joining us at 6 months.
-The intent of the numeracy section is to develop basic mathematical sense, calculation skills and reasoning abilities.
+At every level of Shichida, there is always a numeracy component.
+This is also included for the babies first joining the program at 6 months old!

-Our numeracy activities range from flashcards, songs, abacus, hands-on play with toys and materials to understand numbers, through to writing the numbers, learning about money, time, flash computation and word problems.
+Our numeracy activities range from flashcards, songs, abacus, hands-on play with toys and materials to writing numbers, learning about money, time, measurements, flash computation and exploring quantities.

-- At least 6-12 months ahead of curriculum.
+- Being 6-12 months ahead of their school’s maths curriculum